hex0cter/workflow-proxy/README.md

 *Note 2.* If you want to reference the target workflow by ID, you will need to list them with the following REST API call `curl https://api.github.com/repos/{{owner}}/{{repo}}/actions/workflows -H "Authorization: token {{pat-token}}"`

+_This action is a fork of `aurelien-baudet/workflow-dispatch` to add support for reposting job logs._

-_This action is a fork of `benc-uk/workflow-dispatch` to add support for waiting for workflow completion._
+_`aurelien-baudet/workflow-dispatch` is a fork of `benc-uk/workflow-dispatch` to add support for waiting for workflow completion._

 ## Inputs
 ### `workflow`